How does diet affect gut health?

 Discover more digestive health recipes and tips on everything from probiotics and health benefits of fermenting to how a low-FODMAP diet can help ease IBS symptoms.
 Also check out our health and nutrition page for more recipe inspiration, health benefits guides and advice on special diets.

-How does the microbiome affect health?
+How does the gut microbiome affect my health?

-What can affect gut bacteria?
+What can affect my beneficial gut bacteria?

-Just like fingerprints, every one of us has a different microbiome, and this can be influenced by a wide variety of factors, including the mode of delivery at birth, the method of infant feeding, the use of medications (especially antibiotics) and the diet.
-The most common culprits that can affect gut bacteria include antibiotics and a diet low in fibre, fruit and vegetables.
-Antibiotics are used to treat or prevent some types of bacterial infection by killing bacteria in the body.
-While they are an important medicine, they cannot distinguish between good and bad bacteria, so they wipe out both.
+Just like fingerprints, every one of us has a different mix of microbiota, and this can be influenced by a wide variety of factors, including the mode of delivery at birth, the method of infant feeding, the use of medications (especially antibiotics) and our diet.
+The most common culprits to affect gut bacteria include antibiotics as well as a diet low in fibre, fruit and vegetables.

-How can I improve my gut microbiome?
+What can I do to improve the diversity of my gut microbiota?

-The good news is that there are plenty of things you can do to look after your digestive system and support a healthy microbiome.
-Start by looking at your diet and increase the amount of fibre, fruit and vegetables that you eat, as these are really good sources of soluble fibre which are very important for ‘feeding’ the good bacteria.
 Other high-fibre foods include beans and pulses, such as chickpeas and lentils, wholegrain breads, brown or wholegrain rice, nuts and seeds, oats and jacket potatoes.
-Fermented foods, such as sauerkraut, kimchi and kefir, are increasing in popularity too thanks to their gut-friendly benefits.
+Fermented foods, such as sauerkraut, kimchi and kefir, are increasing in popularity thanks to their gut-friendly benefits.

 If your GP has prescribed a course of antibiotics, it’s important to follow them as directed.
 However, as per NHS advice, you should only take antibiotics when necessary.
 If you are concerned that antibiotics may have a negative effect on your gut bacteria, ask your GP about following them with a course of probiotics, which may help to reset the balance of bacteria.

-Our new series, in collaboration with BBC Future, looks at all the factors that affect our unique microbiomes – from dietary choices to lifestyle factors.
+Microbes & me – our series, in collaboration with BBC Future, looks at all the factors that affect our unique microbiomes – from dietary choices to lifestyle factors.

 BBC Future: What we do and don't know about gut health